 How can I get more information about accessibility at Box?

-Contact Box User Services to receive additional information or to provide feedback.
+Contact Box's Product Support Team to receive additional information or to provide feedback.

 If you are an Admin of a Box instance, you can enable Box's Accessibility Site in the Admin Console: